na-na-hi/renget/archive/windowsinstallguide.md

 Find the highlighted section with the icon you want to remove, then copy and paste the section of white text under it and paste it into Notepad and save it as a text file, rename it to .reg, then run it.
 Repeat with additional icons you want to remove, then restart Explorer.

 You will end up with a simplified Explorer listing of just C:\ D:\ E:\ etc ala Win9x all those decades ago.
-This pairs well with Step 6 if you moved all your user folders to D:\ or another partition.
+This pairs well with moving all your user folders to D:\ or another partition.

 You can also use an all-in-one remover like this one: https://www.majorgeeks.com/content/page/how_to_add_or_remove_user_folder_in_file_explorer.html